-The WWTP at Vantage is regulated by the Department of Environmental Protection (DEP).
-The DEP inspected the utility's WWTP on August 23, 2006.
-According to the DEP, the utility is currently up-to-date with all chemical analysis and all test results are satisfactory.
+The wastewater treatment plant (WWTP) at Vantage is regulated by DEP.
+DEP inspected the utility's WWTP on August 23, 2006.
+According to DEP, the utility is currently up-to-date with all chemical analysis and all test results are satisfactory.
 The quality of wastewater service appears to meet or exceed regulatory standards and is considered satisfactory.